Slow Cooker Cheddar and Bacon Potato Soup

 - Place bacon in a large skillet, then turn on medium-high heat.
 Fry the diced bacon until crisp.
 Remove to a paper towel-lined plate, leaving 1-2 tablespoons of bacon grease in the pan.
 Set aside in the refrigerator.

-- Stir in the sour cream and half and half.
-Slowly stir in the cheese a little at a time until it’s melted and well combined.
+- Remove the thyme sprigs and bay leaf.
+Stir in the half and half.
+Then, stir in the sour cream.
+Now stir in the cheese a little at a time until it’s melted and well combined.
+Finally, stir in the white wine vinegar (optional but totally recommended!).
 Taste and add more salt and pepper, to your preference.
+The soup will thicken as it sits and cools slightly.

 - Serve bowls of soup with the cooked, crumbled bacon and green onions or chives on top.